cjbentley/bentley.sh/index.md

 I do all maintenance and modifications myself, and am looking forward to taking this to some local tracks throughout this season.

-You can read the thread over on the GolfMK7 forums: https://www.golfmk7.com/forums/showthread.php?t=52197
+You can read the thread over on the [GolfMK7 forums](https://www.golfmk7.com/forums/showthread.php?t=52197).